Roinestad

-Roinestad is a small part of Kvinesdal, Norway.
+Roinestad (Røynestad) is a hamlet of Kvinesdal municipality, Agder, Norway.

+Geography

+Røynestad is located 7km north of the municipal seat of Kvinesdal, on the river Kvina.
+It is contiguous with the village of Storekvina.
+It is 135m above sea level.

+As surname

 As typical in Norwegian tradition, persons who inhabited that area known as "Roinestad" in Kvinesdal adopted the name as their family (last) name.
-While Roinestad (sometimes spelled "Roynestad") is not a common name, there are many Norwegian and United States residents that with this name.
+While Roinestad (sometimes spelled "Roynestad") is not a common name, there are some Norwegian and United States residents with this name.
 Most notably Brooklyn, New York has a relatively high concentration of Roinestads who migrated from Kvinesdal at various times.